stg7/phrasit/README.md

 Input Format
 ------------
-If you don't want to use the google-book-ngram dataset or you have an own dataset you need to know which input format PhrasIt uses.
+If you don't want to use the google-book-ngram dataset or you have an own dataset then you need to know which input format PhrasIt uses.
 The format is quite easy:
 ```
 ngram TAB freq
 ```